Bitcoin & Blockchain Technology

 The Byzantine Generals Problem is a game theory problem, which describes the difficulty decentralized parties have in arriving at consensus without relying on a trusted central party.
 Bitcoin uses a Proof-of-Work mechanism and a blockchain to solve the Byzantine Generals Problem.

 A node is an integral part of the Bitcoin network.
 Nodes enforce Bitcoin’s rule set and thus control Bitcoin.
 An individual should run a node to verify their bitcoin ownership trustlessly and ensure that other members follow the rules of the network.

 Bitcoin uses a distributed ledger to publically record all transactions on the network.
-This ledger allows anyone to view the history of all bitcoin transactions and prove that no coin was double spent.
-Lastly, Proof-of-Work provides an objective way for Bitcoin users to agree on the state of the ledger.
+Proof-of-Work provides an objective way for Bitcoin users to agree on the state of the ledger.